tweedge/springcore-0day-en/README.md

 [Sam Brannen](https://github.com/sbrannen) (maintainer) comments on that commit:

-> What @Kontinuation said is correct.
->
-> The purpose of this commit is to inform anyone who had previously been using SerializationUtils#deserialize that it is dangerous to deserialize objects from untrusted sources.
+> ...
+The purpose of this commit is to inform anyone who had previously been using SerializationUtils#deserialize that it is dangerous to deserialize objects from untrusted sources.
 >
 > The core Spring Framework does not use SerializationUtils to deserialize objects from untrusted sources.
 >